readdle/jet-blaze/website/docs/Dependency Injection Container/03-di-container-react-integration.md

 }
 ```

-## Hook useDIContainer
+## Using the useDIContainer Hook

-The `useDIContainer` hook allows components to access the DI container from the React context.
-The hook returns the container instance, which can be used to resolve dependencies.
+The `useDIContainer` hook lets you fetch the DI container in any component, allowing you to access any dependencies you need.

 ```typescript
 function MyComponent() {